pollination/pollination-docs/get-started/download-and-install-plugins.md

 Rhino must be closed before running the installer.
 {% endhint %}

-Extract the zipped file from your downloads folder and run the .exe file to start the installation.
+Double-click on the `PollinationGHInstaller.exe` file to start the installation.
+The installer can also be used to remove components, update Pollination, or uninstall previous versions of Pollination.
+If you already have a version of Pollination installed then the installer will automatically show these options.

 ![](<../.gitbook/assets/image (40).png>)